SAP/cloud-identity-developer-guide/docs/Troubleshooting.md

 A token refresh is **NOT** necessary after making changes to policy assignments.
 The AMS module retrieves the user policies separately from the token directly from the AMS server.
 :::

-- **Incorrect Policy Names**: Policies must be **fully-qualified**, including the DCL package name (e.g., `cap.Reader`).
+- **Incorrect Policy Names**: Policies must be **fully-qualified**, including the DCL package name (for example, `cap.Reader`).
 This applies to:
    -   Mocked policy assignments in tests.
    -   Policy mappings for technical communication.

 #### Unexpected `Access Granted`

 - A user might have multiple policies assigned that grant the same privilege.
-Ensure you've unassigned all of them before testing that a specific policy does not grant access.
+Ensure you've unassigned all of them before testing that a specific policy doesn't grant access.

 #### Authorization bundle issues